 Those who major in classics are required to take a certain number of language courses in Greek and Latin for graduation.
 Majors and minors in classical civilization divide their work between language classes and civilization classes taught in English.
 But many of the students in classics courses are not majors or minors; students from throughout the college take our courses.
 Some of these are minors: we have a large number of students who complete their language requirement in Latin or Greek and take the few other courses required to graduate with a minor in classics while completing a major in another department.

-Click here to learn more about life in the department, or check out our News and Events page.
+Visit the news page to learn more about life in the department, or check out our News and Events page.

 Classics Students win Scholarships for Summer Projects

-Click here to watch their videos and learn more about their research and study projects.
+Watch their videos and learn more about their research and study projects.

 Taking a Stab at Honoring History